What is arsenic?

 Well-water owners are not required to test their water.
 However, it is recommended to test water annually to determine if arsenic levels are a concern.

 If your water supply contains elevated levels of arsenic, avoid drinking water or using water for food preparation.
-Home filtration systems like the Smyth/Cid Water Filtration system are designed to filter arsenic from drinking water.
+Home filtration systems like the Smyth/Cid Water Filtration system utilizes AquaCera Cerametix filters, which are rated to reduce arsenic by 95%.

 Certain foods may also be a source of arsenic.
 While most foods can contain arsenic at some levels, rice is one of the greatest potential sources.
 Rice is of particular concern because of the way rice is cultivated.
 Rice fields are flooded, requiring greater irrigation and greater potential arsenic contamination.
 In addition, rice absorbs arsenic more readily than other crops.
 Consumer Reports has established recommendations on which rices to avoid and how much rice should be in your diet.